Our memories of our short time in Istanbul / Turkiye 2024:

 After our visit I bought a grilled corn-on-the cob, a popular street-food, that I ate relaxing in the park just outside.
 In all honesty the corn was somewhat dry and not that great but I don't regret giving it a try.
 As we were heading back to our hotel we came across a fellow who was selling freshly squeezed juice.
 From our previous trip I recall the delicious orange / pomegranate mix so decided to have one, and another stop in the park.
 Gayle found it too tart but I very much enjoyed the drink.

 For dinner we went to nearby Doy Doy, suggested by the front desk.
 Just up the street we started with a complimentary tomato based dip along with Turkish flat bread.
 There was never any doubt Gayle was going to have a bowl of the lentil soup of the day, which she thoroughly enjoyed.
-After that she had the Kasarli Sebzeli Pide (cheese pizza with vegetables) while Norm had the Beef Shish Kebap, or Dana Sis - char grilled marinated beef in cubes.
+After that she had the Kasarli Sebzeli Pide (cheese pizza with vegetables) while Norm had the Beef Shish Kebab, or Dana Sis - char grilled marinated beef in cubes.
 Afterwards Norm had a mint tea and then we climbed one more flight to the roof-top where there is a beautiful unobstructed view of the Blue Mosque.

 Sights from the roof-top breakfast terrace - the Sea of Marmara; a cruise ship entering the harbour and the Blue Mosque.